8 Top Tips To Enjoy The Holidays And Stay Fit For Christmas Without Undoing All Your Hard Work.

 Thinking about staying fit for Christmas, might have you in two minds.
 On the one hand you think “f*ck it” and are prepared for the complete blow out.
 On the other hand, you might be thinking about being so strict you skip dinner altogether and stick to your trusty Tupperware.
 Or maybe you’re somewhere in the middle.

-Either way temptation is at every turn and that a calorie deficit could be the hardest thing to maintain.
+Either way, temptation is at every turn and a calorie deficit could be the hardest thing to maintain.
 So that's why I've got 8 top tips for you to stay fit for Christmas.
 Follow these and take the worry out of the festive season.
 Trust me, they’ll stop you turning into a human mince pie and keep things on the rails over the next couple of weeks.